-Although DAC7 still needs to be implemented in local legislation in all EU Member States, we expect it will go live on 1 January 2023.
+The rules apply as from 1 January 2023 and the first reporting is due by January 31, 2024.
 As we have also seen with other EU Directives it is likely that implementation differences will exist between the EU Member States, which may further complicate compliance with the DAC7 rules within the EU.
 We developed an online assessment to perform an initial and preliminary assessment of whether your business model or organization may be impacted by DAC7 - you can access this by clicking on the 'Atlas Assessment'.